AdrianHavengaBennett/terming-for-learning/README.md

 Search saved terms/categories | If term/category is in database, loads term/category; if not, "not found" message displayed | PASS
 Delete term | Confirmation of deletion and, upon confirming, deletes term | PASS Delete profile | Confirmation of deletion and, upon confirming, deletes user and all terms/categories associated with username | PASS
+HTML validation | Confirmation of zero syntax or other errors | FAILED due to templating language CSS validation | Confirmation of zero syntax or other errors | PASS

 # TODO
 more tests when project is completed

-- HTML validated via https://validator.w3.org/ - FAILED due to templating language
-- CSS validated via https://jigsaw.w3.org/css-validator/ - PASS

 ## Deployment TODO
 For this project, I have used Heroku to deploy and host the application.